-A set of screens are provided, to control the individual legs of the surround channels or groups.
+A set of screens are provided, to control the individual legs of surround channel, group or main paths.
 In addition, an optional surround spill panel is available so that adjustment can be made from the control surface.

-When a surround master is selected as the currently assigned fader, the spill panel becomes active and displays the information for each of its spill legs.
+When a surround path is selected as the currently assigned fader, the spill panel becomes active and displays the information for each of its spill legs, and the spill faders allow their level to be adjusted.